TimVSu/checkBoxPage/README.md

 ## Color theme

-- I exclusively used colors from the theme in tailwind.config.ts those colors can be changed to change the theme for the app (color names have to remain)
+- I based the color theme on the crossbuilders webpage.
+The Theme can be changed by editing the colors in the theme section of tailwind.config.js (The color names have to remain the same).

 ## Responsivness

-- responsiveness has been implemented and tested for alldevices that are available in the chromium dev tools except the galaxy folds outside screen
+- responsiveness has been implemented and tested for all devices that are available in the chromium dev tools except the galaxy folds outside screen

 ## Project status